OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 Tracking helps us to obtain metrics for the success of advertising campaigns and to optimise the way that online ads are displayed.
 Your user ID is not associated with the data collated here in any way.
 In this context, the servers of third-party providers (e.g. marketers) might be accessed directly when using XING.
 Here, the respective third-party provider may record the fact that you visited our website(s).
 In addition, such site visits may lead to information being sent to some of these third-party providers with the aim of optimising and measuring the performance of our advertising.
 This includes, for example, information about the kind of pages you visited, or you belonging to a certain target audience we have defined.
 Calling third-party provider servers directly allows third-party providers to use cookies and advertising IDs for retargeting purposes.
 Retargeting technologies enables third-party providers to show you personalised advertising based on your previous browsing behaviour on partner websites.
 Third-party providers are, to some extent, able to link your various technical IDs and thus show you personalised advertising across multiple devices.
 Third-party providers are responsible themselves for ensuring that the operation of the IT systems they use meets the required data protection provisions.
 Determination of the period of time that data is stored for is incumbent upon the provider.

-You can opt out of tracking for the measurement and optimisation of advertising by third-party providers.
+Tracking for the measurement and optimisation of advertising is based on your consent, see Article 6 (1) a) of the EU General Data Protection Regulation (GDPR).
+You can withdraw your consent at any time.

+Third-party providers we use

 In the following you will find further information about the tracking technologies used and information from providers about data processing.

-Opting out of tracking for the measurement and optimisation of advertising in our applications

-Below you can opt out of tracking for the measurement and optimisation of advertising.
-In some cases we use technologies that you can only opt out of directly on your end device.

-*   Note for XING members:

-    Please visit your settings to adjust your tracking settings for all devices.

-    Go to your XING settings Opt in to tracking on XING As a non-member these changes only apply in the browser you're currently using.
-*   Opt in to tracking on XING events Your changes only apply in the browser you're currently using.
-*   Opt in to tracking on kununu and kununu engage Your changes only apply in the browser you're currently using.

-Opting out applies to the following tracking technologies: Google
+Google

 More information is available here